Senior Software Engineer, Full-stack (Application)

 Talk through your thinking and ask for help

 We’re all in this together, and we need to be able to communicate clearly and help each other.
-A critical part succeeding on our team is having strong communication skills.
+A critical part of succeeding on our team is having strong communication skills.
 That means being able to explain things clearly and also ask for help when you’re stuck.
 Our interviews are made to mock real-world work, so don’t treat them like independent tests.
 Ask your interviewer questions.

 Show us your cognitive abilities